 The Education Project in China That Evolved Toward Active Learning

-Morikuchi: Ikeda-san, you've been in charge of the Japan-China project since its inception 20 years ago.
-Could you tell us about Dentsu Inc.'s involvement?
+Morikuchi: Ikeda-san, you've been involved with the Japan-China project since its inception 20 years ago.
+Could you tell us about Dentsu Inc.'s approach?

-Ikeda: Over the past 20 years, more than 2,000 employees of Dentsu Inc. have been involved in this project.
-Many universities in China have advertising departments or programs, and over 10,000 students have taken Dentsu Inc.'s advertising courses to date.
+Ikeda: Over these 20 years, more than 2,000 employees of Dentsu Inc. have been involved in this project.
+Many universities in China have advertising departments or faculties, and over 10,000 students have taken Dentsu Inc.'s advertising courses to date.

-Additionally, at Dentsu Inc. headquarters, six teachers from Chinese universities are accepted annually as trainees.
-While the training period initially included longer six-month courses, it has been three months for the past ten years.
+Additionally, Dentsu Inc. headquarters accepts six teachers from Chinese universities annually as trainees.
+While the training period initially included longer courses of six months, it has been three months for the past ten years.
 The number of Chinese university teachers who have participated in this training has reached 155.

 Ōkuma: Japanese universities don't have advertising departments, but China does, right?